shigeyukey/Anki-Terminator-/README.md

 ![image](https://github.com/shigeyukey/Anki-Terminator-/assets/124401518/9952f1b2-b95a-4809-ac4b-50a28cf1b0a2)

+###

 #### [ ▲ Known Issues ]
 * Auto-Prompt does not work in Bing Chat.
 * Mac Anki23.12.1 cannot open Bird and Bing, but Mac23.12 can. <br>
-This problem is a Qt issue, so perhaps the latest Anki update will fix it when Qt is updated.
+This problem is a Qt issue, so perhaps the latest Anki update will fix it when Qt is updated. <br>
 * Menu items not neat and tidy.
 * Translated texts in the options are choppy.
 * Translated texts in the options are incorrect.